-First Steps MSS and ICM programs are offered to our Nurse-Family Partnership clientele or through other participating agencies in the community, such as Sea Mar and Vancouver School District, as a preventative health and educational service to women on Medicaid and living in Clark County.
+First Steps MSS and ICM programs are offered to our Nurse-Family Partnership clientele or through other participating agencies in the community, such as Sea Mar and Vancouver Public School, as a preventative health and educational service to women on Medicaid and living in Clark County.

 Breastfeeding helps both babies and mothers stay healthy.
 Public Health and the American Academy of Pediatrics encourage exclusively breastfeeding for all babies for their first six months and continue for at least a year or longer as mutually desired by mother and baby.

 Clark County Public Health encourages all families to come together at the dinner table for better nutrition and quality time.
 Take a minute to find out why it is important and how to make eating together fun for the whole family

 The best way to protect yourself and your family from vaccine preventable disease is by keeping your immunizations up-to-date.
 While Clark County Public Health no longer offers immunizations directly, we are happy to assist with connecting you to services in our area.

 Lead (Pb) is a naturally occurring element that can be toxic, causing health effects.
 There is no known safe level of lead in the human body.
 Lead exposure in children can result in behavioral and learning problems, lower IQ, hyperactivity, slowed growth, hearing problems and anemia, and can lead to seizures, coma, and even death, in rare cases.

 The Access to Baby & Child Dentistry (ABCD) program offers preventive dental care for children birth through 5 years who have Washington Apple Health (Medicaid) insurance.